des4maisons/til/til.md

 # git, github

+* When searching code, use `NOT is:archived` to within non-archived repos.
+* When searching repos, use `archived:false` to search for non-archived repos
 * You can exclude a label from a github issue search by using `-label:foo`.
 * To include `` ``` `` in a code block, use four backtics for the code fence.
 To include four backtics, code-fence with five backtics. eg: